 - Newer desktop PC with a parallel port add-on card

 - USB controller boards

 - Alternatives – Mach4, LinuxCNC, JediCut and Arduino USB based Micro Controllers

 The Mach3 software turns a Windows 32-bit computer into a CNC machine controller.
 It only works on 32 bit PC’s up to Windows 7 with the parallel port driver, to control the motion of the stepper motors by processing G-Code.
 It can be run on a Windows 10 64bit operating system with specialized hardware adapters.
 Details in the options below.
 It has some nice extra features as well.
 There is other software you can use which I’ll cover briefly in this article, but Mach3 is probably the most widely used for the CNC hobbyist.

 Mach3 is quite old now and has not had any updates for a few years now.
 The reason for this is that Windows is not a Real-Time Operating System and there can be issues with CPU timing.
 When other tasks cause interrupts it can mess with the steps pluses need to run the cut.
 It gets more pronounced when to try to run the system faster.

 If you do use Mach3 then don’t run anything else on the computer that may interrupt it.
 Mine isn’t connected to the internet and has no anti-virus installed.
-I also disable lots of unnecessary service and its been very reliable.
+I also disable lots of unnecessary services and its been very reliable.

 “Mach3 will run on any Windows OS from Windows 2000 through Windows 8.
 The parallel port driver included with Mach3 will only work with 32-bit DESKTOP computers with versions of Windows 2000 through Windows 7, but will not work with any 64-bit version of Windows or with Windows 8.
 Windows 8 and 64 bit versions of windows require an external motion device which can be purchased very reasonably.”

 1 – Use an old desktop PC with a parallel port